 Gender disparities also exist in education.
 While the overall literacy rate for persons with disabilities is 3 percent, UNESCO estimates that it is just 1 percent for women and girls with disabilities.

-In Ghana, women and girls with disability experience multiple discrimination on the grounds of sex and disability and sometimes aggravated by the poor or low socio-economic status of the affected.
-For example, a girl with disability who comes from a poor family is unlikely to go to school.
+In Ghana, girls with learning difficulty experience multiple discrimination on the grounds of sex and learning challenges and sometimes aggravated by the poor or low socio-economic status of the affected.
+For example, a girl with learning difficulties who comes from a poor family is unlikely to go to school.
 Her counterpart from a well to do family might be able to go to school.